dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 **Note:** *This was originally intended to be a short tutorial for students in my [Data Journalism class](/class) that would be both a primer for basic data mashing concepts and a practical walkthrough for the latest iteration of Google Fusion Tables.*

-Here's a **visual summary of this very long tutorial** We will start with this [spreadsheet of New York Health Dept. inspections](https://docs.google.com/a/nyu.edu/spreadsheet/ccc?key=0At3Q3D3lDxXcdGI0VXF1TFRKSjJDVFdxRUlQRVVTMGc&usp=drive_web#gid=0)...
+Here's the **visual summary for this very long tutorial**: We will start with this [spreadsheet of New York Health Dept. inspections](https://docs.google.com/spreadsheet/ccc?key=0At3Q3D3lDxXcdGI0VXF1TFRKSjJDVFdxRUlQRVVTMGc&usp=drive_web#gid=0)...

 ![img](/images/projects/fusion-spreadsheets/google-fusion-110-spreadsheet-data.png)